HarinduA/GooBookio-Server/README.md

-# GooBook.io QL Server
+GooBook.io QL Server

-This program uses Apollo Server with Express, along with GraphQL-Request and Apollo Client as GraphQL clients.
-The application is used to demonstrate queries, mutations, custom object types, authentication, and more.
+This project leverages Apollo Server with Express and integrates GraphQL-Request and Apollo Client as GraphQL clients.
+It serves as a demonstration of various GraphQL features, including queries, mutations, custom object types, authentication, and more.

-I added authLinks and Apollo Client cache to this project.
-I also incorporated some Apollo Server mutations, Fetch Policies, Cache Manipulations and Fragments.
-I added Query Hooks for this code to cache network caches.
-And also added Mutation Hooks for this code.
-Apollo Client Autharitaions connect with QL.
-Client can get any informations about they want using this web page.
-Project released soon.
+Key enhancements in this project include:

+* Authentication Links: Implemented authLinks for secure communication between the client and server.
+* Apollo Client Cache: Incorporated Apollo Client cache for efficient data management.
+* Apollo Server Mutations: Added mutations to modify server-side data.
+* Fetch Policies: Utilized fetch policies to control how data is fetched and cached.
+* Cache Manipulations: Implemented methods to manipulate and optimize the cache.
+* Fragments: Used GraphQL fragments to optimize query efficiency.
+* Query Hooks: Added hooks for managing query data and caching network responses.
+* Mutation Hooks: Integrated hooks for handling mutations with improved performance.
-N + 1 Query problems fixeded in this code and batching with DataLoader.
+* DataLoader Integration: Resolved N + 1 query problems by incorporating DataLoader for batching and caching.

-You can install DataLoader using this code = * npm install dataloader *
+* Install DataLoader using npm install dataloader.
+* Pagination: Implemented offset-based pagination to efficiently handle large datasets.

+The project is scheduled for release soon, offering clients the ability to access comprehensive information through the web page.